Preparing your lawn and Husqvarna Automower® for the mowing season

 - Keep the surface moist and cover with a fibre cloth for faster germination.

-- If your Automower® model supports Zone Control with AIM Technology or EPOS™ Technology, create a stay-out zone to prevent the mower from entering that area.
+- If your Automower® model supports Zone Control, create a stay-out zone to prevent the mower from entering areas with newly sown grass.

 - For other models, use Automower® Temporary Fence, Automower® FlexiFence or Automower® Area Switch.